DeisData/deisdata.github.io/python/python-fundamentals/index.md

     TypeError: unsupported operand type(s) for +: 'int' and 'str'

-We can convert an `int` to a `string` with the `str()` functi on to combine them.
+We can convert an `int` to a `string` with the `str()` function to combine them.
 We must convert numbers to strings or vice versa when operating on them.
 Consistency is key!

 ```python